FlexCase

 A dual position sensor may commonly have a 0-5V range, load requirements, and capacitance requirements.
 With two 23K2 resistors the measurement becomes 0.4mV/tick with a 0-6V range and a 15mV precision.

+The inputs are protected against short to ground and supply voltage.
 Note: It may be important to calibrate the sensor readings.